HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 The [grid-template-areas](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Grid_Template_Areas) feature, allowing authors to name grid items then place them on the grid as the value of the grid-template-areas property, fared a little better.
 Of grid-using sites, 19% on mobile and 20% on desktop were using this method.

 These results show that not only is Grid layout usage still relatively low on production websites, the usage of it is relatively straightforward.
 Authors are choosing to use the simple line-based placement over methods which would allow them to name lines and areas.
-While there is nothing wrong in choosing to do so, I wonder if slow adoption of Grid layout is partly due to the fact that authors haven’t yet realised the power of these features.
+While there is nothing wrong in choosing to do so, I wonder if slow adoption of Grid layout is partly due to the fact that authors haven’t yet realized the power of these features.
 If Grid layout is seen as essentially Flexbox with poor browser support, this would certainly make it a less compelling choice.

 ### Multiple-column layout